seastan/lotr-lcg-set-generator/README.md

 - `Output/DriveThruCards/<set name>.<language>/`: `zip` and `7z` archives of 300 dpi PNG images to be printed on DriveThruCards.com.
 - `Output/MakePlayingCards/<set name>.<language>/`: `zip` and `7z` archives of 800 dpi PNG images to be printed on MakePlayingCards.com.

-Additionally, if you specified `octgn_destination_path`, all OCTGN outputs are packed into a destination archive.
+Additionally, if you specified `octgn_destination_path`, OCTGN outputs will be copied there.

 **GIMP Plugins**